bourumir-wyngs/serde-saphyr/README.md

 As seen, serde-saphyr exceeds others by performance, even with budget check enabled.

+## Testing
+The test suite currently includes 656 passing tests, most of them originating from the fully converted pyaml-test-suite](https://github.com/yaml/yaml-test-suite), with additional cases taken from the original serde-yaml tests.
+The remaining 18 failing corner cases (marked as ignored) have been reviewed, and their causes are well understood.
+To the best of our assessment, these failures stem from the saphyr parser.
+They represent extremely rare edge cases that are unlikely to appear in real-world use.

 ## Other features
 - **Configurable budgets:** Enforce input limits to mitigate resource exhaustion (e.g., deeply nested structures or very large arrays); see [`Budget`](https://docs.rs/serde-saphyr/latest/serde_saphyr/budget/struct.Budget.html).
 - **Serializer supports emitting anchors** (Rc, Arc, Weak) if they properly wrapped (see below).